Synthetixio/synthetix-v3/README.md

 #### Deployer package

-Hardhat plugin that provides tasks for the router proxy architecture of the root package focused around deplyments, upgrades, etc.
+Hardhat plugin that provides tasks for the router proxy architecture of the root package, including contract deployment, upgrades, etc.

 #### CLI package

-Hardhat plugin that provides tasks for interacting with deployed instances of the system via the command line.
+Hardhat plugin that provides tasks for interacting with deployed instances of the synthetix via the command line.